jakubfi/ictester/controller/README.md

 To list supported ICs use: `ictester --list`. `--list-all` will also list all tests for each part.
 To run tests for a selected part use: `ictester <part>`.
 To display help, use `ictester --help`

+Note for Windows users: you'll need Silicon Labs CP210x USB to UART Bridge Driver installed for the communication with IC tester to work.
+Also, device autodetection may fail.
+In such case, use `--device COMx` option.

 Other options when running a test: